 A historically American style, though rare in almost every corner of the world today, saddle Oxfords feature an additional strip of leather in a contrasting or complementary colour, which runs around the middle and down the side to the sole of the shoe.

 Classic Oxford shoes typically have five eyelets, but they can come with more or fewer.
 That matters less than how you lace them up.

-This being the most formal style of footwear you can step into, let’s be fastidious about it: the laces should be horizontal, parallel and the same colour as the shoe, or at least tonal.
-Though colour pop laces are perfectly acceptable on Derbies, the same on Oxfords is enough to make Sir Hardy Amies turn in his grave.
+This being the most formal style of footwear you can step into, let’s be fastidious about it: the laces should be horizontal, parallel and the same color as the shoe, or at least tonal.
+Though color pop laces are perfectly acceptable on Derbies, the same on Oxfords is enough to make Sir Hardy Amies turn in his grave.